Atacama Desert Chile: The Ultimate Self-Driving Itinerary

 ↠ Due to not all the roads being sealed mainly to Lagunas Escondidas de Baltinache and Tatio Geysers, there are rocks and stones all along it.

 You’ll need to take more care and it really really helps to know how to change a tyre just in case.
-Also due to a much higher probability of punctures makes sure your rental car has a spare tyre or a puncture repair kit.
+Also due to a much higher probability of punctures make sure your rental car has a spare tyre or a puncture repair kit.

 ↠ Places to eat lunch are sometimes scarce.
 After landing in Calama I’d highly recommend stopping at a supermarket to load up on snacks and supplies before continuing on.